How to make your divorce settlement legally binding

 If the court agrees that there has been a breach, then the person in breach will be required to meet the terms of the order and cover the costs involved in bringing the case to court.

 In some circumstances, the person breaching the order may be unable to fulfil their responsibilities (for example, if they have lost their job and are unable to make maintenance payments).
 The court may allow the party to stop payments until they find a new job.
 This would be reflected in an order.

 If you believe your consent order has been breached and need help with enforcement, speak to Woolley & Co on 0800 321 3832.

 Four reasons you need a consent order

-- It creates certainty as to the future and allows the parties to concentrate on more important issues such as effective parenting.
+Making your divorce settlement binding with a consent order creates certainty as to the future and allows both parties to concentrate on more important issues, such as effective parenting.